QTIM-Lab/qtim_tools/README.md

 python setup.py install

 This will install a local version of qtim_tools to your workstation.
-Alternatively, you could remotely install using the command
+Alternatively, you could remotely install the latest public version of qtim_tools using the command

 pip install qtim_tools